frakture/frakture-docs/docs/reports/reports_frakture.md

 ## Level One Reports

-Level 1 reports organize standard data about message performance, transactions, and supporters -- from all your channels, in a single convenient place.
+Level 1 reports organize standard data about message performance, transactions, and supporters -- from all your channels, in a single convenient place, and readily filtered by date.

 ### Sample Report: Email Data
 ![Sample Report: Email Fundraising](report_sample_email_fundraising.png)